awarsha2/r-analysis/README.md

 ![ttest_lot3](car_challenge/images/ttest_lot3.png)

-- The p value for lot 3 is 0.1589, which is large enough to not reject the null, so its mean is statistically similar to the over all population of coils.
+- The p value for lot 3 is 0.1589, which is large enough to not reject the null, so its mean is statistically similar to the overall population of coils.

+## Study Design: MechaCar vs Competition
+To compare the performance of the MechaCar against vehicles from other manufacturers in snowy conditions:
+- Evaluate a metric like mpg in cold and snowy conditions of a variety of competitors.
+- Null hypothesis: the MechaCar performs similarly or has similar metrics to other vehicles in these conditions.
+- Perform a series of two sample t tests to compare the MechaCar against the overall population as well as each included competing vehicle.
+- The Miles per Gallon of many individual cars of competing vehicles would need to be evaluated in similar conditions.
+Something along the lines of 50 individual cars per competing model to have similar sample size to the previous tests.